 lots of text on line 3.. lots of text on line 3.. lots of text on line 3..

-If you visit the Style & Design section, as explained in section C3, you will see that some of the designs are labelled as colourMAX.
+If you visit the Style & Design section, as explained in section C3, you will see that our newer designs are labelled as ColourMax.
 If you select Standard ColourMax for example, you will probably find that your website has an orange background, with navy text.
-Although this may not be to your liking, colourMAX designs have a huge amount of scope for customisation.
+Although this may not be to your liking, ColourMax designs have a huge amount of scope for customisation.
 These are the options available: